Vivid-Vortex/MapContructDemo/MapStructDemo/doc/expression.md

-The `@Mapping(expression = "...", target = "...")` in MapStruct allows you to provide a custom Java expression for mapping a source field to a target field.
-This is especially useful when you need more control over the mapping process or when the mapping logic cannot be directly inferred by MapStruct.
+The `@Mapping(expression = "...", target = "...")` in MapStruct allows you to provide a custom Java expression for mapping a source field to a target field. <mark>This is especially useful when you need more control over the mapping process or when the mapping logic cannot be directly inferred by MapStruct.</mark>

 ### Use of `expression`:
 1. **Custom Mapping Logic**: